moha1325/techsharedraft/README.md

 }
 ```

-Now, when you look at what this html displays, you should see a basic Quill editor.
+Now, when you look at what this HTML displays, you should see a basic Quill editor.
 Congrats!

 ![](/images/image_11.png?raw=true)

 ## Customization
-At this point we now have a QuillJS rich text editor on our page.
+At this point we now have a QuillJS editor on our page.
 The next objective is to add more customization to it.
-Luckily, QuillJS makes this fairly simple, through the use of modules, specifically a toolbar.
+Luckily, QuillJS makes this fairly simple through the use of modules, specifically a toolbar.

 You can generate a toolbar to be used when intializing the editor.
 Before you do the initialization, just make a new variable representing options you want to include.
 The toolbar is an array of arrays, in which each array represents some group of related items(which will also be grouped on the toolbar).
 Items with more complex options associated with them, such as list types or alignments, are represented by objects or nested arrays.